 |I have been doing needle work in one form or another all my life.
 My grandmother and older sister taught me to embroider, and my mother taught me to machine sew.
 Along the way I’ve cross- stitched, needlepointed, crocheted, knitted, woven, spun, hooked, and appliqued everything and anything.
 I discovered quilting about 2006, when I needed to fill up some wall space with some sound-absorbing material, and my first quilt, the ‘Mountain Quilt’, was born.
 With a lot of encouragement from Marti Cummins and the gang at Marti’s Patchwork Cottage, and some classes at John C. Campbell Folk School, I’ve been working on developing my own techniques and my own style, and have had a marvelous adventure in fabric along the way.

-While Tom is still busy building musical instruments, I have entered semi-retirement.
-I work part time at Kitsbow Cycling Apparel in downtown Old Fort, as Repair Seamstress and Operations Associate.
-I teach occasionally at John C. Campbell Folk School, and exhibit my work at our local Arrowhead Artists and Artisans League gallery.
+Tom is still busy building musical instruments in his home workshop, where he also puts together his Celtic music show for WNCW.
+I work part time at Kitsbow Cycling Apparel in downtown Old Fort, as Repair Seamstress, Operations Associate, and Generally Useful Person.
+I exhibit my quilts at our local Arrowhead Gallery and Studios.
 I am still an avid gardener, of course, and share our little homestead with husband Tom and Ben, our rescue puggle.
-Apart from the hayfield and struggling apple orchard, we’ve dedicated most of our land to wildlife habitat, with an emphasis on wetland preservation, native bees and migratory songbirds.
+Apart from the hayfield and struggling apple orchard, we’ve dedicated most of our land to wildlife habitat, with an emphasis in supporting wetland preservation, native bees and migratory songbirds.

-When I’m not working in our garden, or working (playing) in my studio, I am often drawing.
-I draw for fun and relaxation, but I draw some pretty weird stuff.
+When I’m not working in our garden, or working (playing) in my studio, I am usually at the gallery throwing pots or carving in clay.
+I hope to be producing sellable pottery by late summer.
+I also draw for fun and relaxation, but I draw some pretty weird stuff.
 I like to draw chimeras, especially working from photos of pets and people.
 It’s a new thing for me, let me know what you think.
 You can always email me at [email protected].